 Another variety of the Asteraceae family, the cornflower is known for its baby blue flowers.
 They are best grown outside but can be cut and displayed when in flower.

 These tropical annuals are extremely hardy and can be grown indoors or outside.
 When cut, they can be hung upside down and dried to make a stunning floral display.
 They come in a range of colours including white, orange, blue, pink, purple and red.

-Native to South Africa, gerberas are known for their large daisy-like flowers that come in a range of colours, gerberas are easy to grow plants which make beautiful cut flowers.
+Native to South Africa, gerberas are known for their large daisy-like flowers that come in a range of colours, gerberas are easy to grow plants that make beautiful cut flowers.

-A hardy plant native Australia, there are 48 species of pincushion, with flowers in shades of red, orange and pink.
+A hardy plant native Australia, there are 48 species of pincushion plant, with flowers in shades of red, orange and pink.
 This shrub can range in size from 1 to 5 metres; the showy flowers make an excellent floral arrangement.

 Native to Australia, these hardy perennials come in several vibrant colours.
-They are a popular outdoor plant which attracts a number of bird species and make an excellent and long-lasting cut flower.
+They are a popular outdoor plant that attracts several bird species and makes an excellent and long-lasting cut flower.

-A childhood favourite, snapdragons are easy to grow outdoor plants which can be cut and brought indoors when in flower.
+A childhood favourite, snapdragons are easy to grow outdoor plants that can be cut and brought indoors when in flower.